sage-code/maj/README.md

 **technology:**

-* Maj alphabet is similar to English alphabet and use standard QWERTY keyboard;
-* Maj alphabet has modified letters pronounced different than English;
 * Maj alphabet is deterministic and precise.
 One distinct sound for each letter;
 * All words are created manually using a translation spreadsheet;
 * Words are abbreviated as much as possible not translated one to one;
-* When there is divergence between languages, Maj words is original;
 * We preserve significant syllables to create a shorter word;
 * Sometimes we add letters or coda, to improve pronunciation;
-* Sometimes we cut out letters to make words shorter;
-* Maj numerals are original but first letter is inspired from Romanic languages;
+* Maj numerals are original but first letter is inspired from Romance languages;
-* Most words including numerals are starting with consonant and end with vowel;
 * In Maj words, each letter is pronounced.
 Only letter "h" can be voiceless;

 ## Essential